Managing type 1 diabetes at home

 Follow up after discharge

-After your child is discharged from hospital, we encourage you to keep in regular contact with the Paediatric Diabetes Team via phone and/or email.
+After the young person is discharged from hospital, we encourage you to keep in regular contact with the Paediatric Diabetes Team via phone and/or email for support with reviewing their blood glucose levels.
+We will advise you on how often to contact us before the young person is discharged from hospital.

 Children’s Diabetes Clinics

-Following discharge, your child will be given clinic appointments, 1 a week for the next 6 weeks.
-One of these appointments will be with a dietitian/nurse in the clinic.
+Following discharge, you will be given clinic appointments for the young person to attend once a week for the next 6 weeks.
+One of these appointments will be held virtually with a dietitian/nurse, the others will be face-to-face in the clinics staffed by the Consultant, a Paediatric Diabetes Specialist Nurse and Dietitian and sometimes a Clinical Psychologist.

 At every clinic:

-- The clinic nurse will measure your child’s height and weight.
+• The clinic nurse will measure and record the young person’s height and weight.
 This is to make sure of normal physical growth.
-Significant weight loss or failure to grow is a sign of poor diabetes control.
-Signs of obesity are also looked for
+Significant weight loss or failure to grow may be a sign of high blood glucose levels or insufficient insulin.

-- An HbA1c finger prick sample is also taken (see what is ‘HbA1c’)
+• An HbA1c finger prick sample will also be taken (see the “What is glycated haemoglobin, HbA1c’ section).

-- Your child will have an annual blood screen, which will include an investigation into thyroid function and coeliac status.
-This is because there is a higher risk of developing thyroid problems and coeliac disease for people who have Type 1 Diabetes
+• Every young person will have an annual blood screen, which will include an investigation into thyroid function and coeliac status.
+This is because there is a higher risk of developing thyroid problems and coeliac disease for people who have Type 1 Diabetes.

 What is glycated haemoglobin (HbA1c)?

-Your child will naturally have a high HbA1c on their first clinic visit because their blood glucose levels would have been very high for some time before they were diagnosed with Type 1 Diabetes.
-The first HbA1c result received at clinic is not something to be concerned about, but we hope to see it reducing over future visits.
+Young people will naturally have a high HbA1c on their first clinic visit because their blood glucose levels would have been very high for some time before they were diagnosed with Type 1 Diabetes.
+The first HbA1c result received at clinic is not something to be concerned about but we hope to see it reducing over future visits.

-An HbA1c of 48mmol/mol or lower is the target for very good health.
+A HbA1c of 48mmol/mol or lower is the target for good health.

 Immunisations